bagusedh/ciscodude.net/bgp/ns/index.markdown

 ### Statistics

 * Total ASNS: 32
+  * Active ASNs: 22 or 68.75%
   * IPv4 only: 11 or 34.38%
-  * IPv6 Allocation Advertised: 11 or 34.38%
+  * IPv6 Advertisement: 11 or 34.38%

-I have created a [graph showing the growth of Nova Scotian ASNs](/bgp/ns/asns/), using chart.js.
+Graph showing the [growth of Nova Scotian ASNs](/bgp/ns/asns/), using chart.js.

 ### Update History